lvvittor/blog/_posts/2024/10/subtractive-thinking/2024-10-04-subtractive-thinking.md

 **Accelerate cycle-time.** You’re moving too slowly—go faster.
 But don’t increase speed until you’ve worked on the first three steps.

 **Automate.** Finally, automate.
-Many organizations (Mixilo included) make the mistake of going backward: they automate first, then accelerate, simplify, and finally delete.
+Many organizations make the mistake of going backward: they automate first, then accelerate, simplify, and finally delete.